tildearrow/furnace/doc/4-instrument/fm-opn.md

-# FM synthesis instrument editor
+# Yamaha OPN FM synthesis instrument editor

 The FM editor is divided into 7 tabs: